Nutlope/aicommits/README.md

 ```

 #### length
-The maximum character length to be generated for the commit message.
+The maximum character length of the generated commit message.

 Default: `50`